aristanetworks/avd/ansible_collections/arista/avd/roles/dhcp_provisioner/README.md

 ## Overview

-**dhcp_provisioner** is a role to build a DHCP configuration file to support Zero Touch Provisioning with Arista EOS devices.
+**dhcp_provisioner** is a role to build and deploy a DHCP configuration file to support Zero Touch Provisioning with Arista EOS devices.

-!!! tip
+!!! tip - The role supports 2 modes: `offline` and `online`:

-    Role supports 2 modes: `offline` and `online`.
-Offline mode let you generate a configuration you can apply on your DHCP server after carefully reviewing it.
-Online mode shall be limited to testing and lab.
+ - `Offline` mode let you generate a configuration you can apply on your DHCP server after carefully reviewing it.
+ - `Online` mode lets you generate and push configuration to RHEL or Ubuntu based linux system.
+This mode shall be limited for testing and lab purposes only.

 ## Role requirements